OAuth 2.0

-First of all, we need to know a little bit about the type of work you would like to do.
-In order to grant you access to the authentication server you will need to submit your project details by using the following form.
+First, we need to understand the type of work you plan to do.
+To grant you access to the authentication server, please submit your project details using the form below.

 Once we approve your submission we will get back to you with additional information and credentials which you will require to work with the oAuth protocol.
 We try to review applications as soon as we receive them.